Hamster45105/DuckAddressSend/README.md

 All branches are under active development, for latest stable source code go to releases.

+## Contributing
+To help with code, feel free to fork and crate a pull request.

+Found a bug?
+Open an issue with as much detail as possible.

+Just ❤️ the website?
+Give the repo a star 🌟!

 ## License
 This repository is licenesed under the MIT License.